Public History Alumni

 As an undergraduate I spent my summers at Boston National Historical Park interpreting the Battle of Bunker Hill and giving tours on the U.S.S.
 Cassin Young, a WWII destroyer.
 It was a powerful experience.
 I was fascinated by the way in which visitors could sometimes really connect to the history of a place.
 When I graduated from Mount Holyoke College in 2005 I knew I wanted to work in the field of history, but I also wanted my work to have a broad, positive impact.
 I began working at a non-profit that promoted the study of history among high school students, but found myself drawn back to interpreting historic sites on the weekends.
 Like the visitors I met at Boston National Historical Park, I too valued a connection to historic places.
 I chose the Public History Program at UMass Amherst because of its versatility, its balance between academics and practical skills, and the opportunity it presents to explore what public history means.

 In 2016, I completed my PhD in American Studies at Boston University where my dissertation topic was "Filene's on Washington Street: Modernity, Culture, and Commercial Amusement, 1800-1940."
+Today I am the Morton L. Mandel Presidential Fellow at the American Academy of Arts and Sciences.

 My interest in community history began during my years as an ESL teacher in a public high school in Boston where I worked with immigrant students on community oral history projects and adapted the Facing History and Ourselves curriculum to address student needs.
 My work with the grassroots women's oral history project, the Vally Women's History Collaborative, as well as the historical commission in Cummington, Massachusetts raised questions about the role of the professional historian as an insider or outsider of a community as well as the impact of the ethnoculural background of the community and historian has on the process and outcome of a project.
 In September 2003, together with my fellow graduate student Margo Shea (2010 alumna) and program director Marla Miller, I presented the results of some sustained thinking on these and related issues, cultivated in a directed readings course on community and local history, to the national meeting of the American Association for State and Local History in Providence, Rhode Island.
 In summer 2005 I served as a panelist at a Massachusetts Foundation for the Humanities conference on writing local history, "Outside the Textbook: Writing History for Everyone," discussing my effort to write a scholarly but accessible narrative of notable moments in the history of Cummington, Massachusetts.